CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: Population lookup tables and other improvements

 IDL software has been written to generate lookup tables for level populations for all ions in the database.
 The CHIANTI software can then use these tables to obtain level populations rather than compute them from the atomic data.
 This has significant time savings for the large ion models in CHIANTI.
 For example, a synthetic spectrum that would usually take about 10~minutes to compute can be obtained in less than a minute with the lookup tables.
-We are also experimenting other ways to speed-up the calculations.
-Details will be made available within the software notes.

 To create the lookup tables, the software scales the level populations by one of two formulae, depending if the level is a metastable or not:

 where $T$ is temperature, $N_{\rm e}$ is the electron number density, $n_i$ the level population computed by the IDL routine \verb|pop_solver|, and $\alpha_i$ a scaling parameter described below.
 The $n_i^\prime$ are computed for a temperature range $T_0$ to $T_1$ determined from the default ionization equilibrium file distributed with CHIANTI to be those temperatures for which the ionization fraction values are $\ge 10^{-8}$ of the peak value.
 The density range is set by the user.
 The temperature and density grids are set on a logarithmic scale with intervals of 0.05 and 0.2~dex, respectively.